BenjaminTsai/MovieHub/README.md

 # Rotten Tomatoes

-This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).
+This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON) and the first assignment of Codepath's iOS bootcamp.

 Time spent: `8.25` hours